fkscott/pcpartpicker-scraper/README.md

 ## pcpartpicker-scraper
-converts pcpartpicker lists into csv files

-# whats working
+Converts pcpartpicker lists into csv files.
+This is helpful if you'd like to create a spreadsheet with all your build information.
+The script utilizes Beatiful Soup to parse through the HTML and write to a csv file.

-`testscraping.py` creates a csv from a user inputted pcpartpicker list formatted: `pcpartpicker.com/list/`
+`convert.py` creates a csv from a user inputted pcpartpicker list formatted: `pcpartpicker.com/list/`

-# whats not working
-1. needs to parse the price correctly
-2. put on the internet
+## Dependencies Needed

+To run this python script, you will need `bs4` and `requests`